wrongcoder/janavarro95-Stardew_Valley_Mods/GeneralMods/MoreRain/README.md

 3. Run the game using SMAPI.

 ## Usage
-Edit `More_Rain_Config.txt` to change the chance of rain, storms, or snow.
+Edit `config.json` to change the chance of rain, storms, or snow.
 Each value is a percentage (0 to 100).

 It won't rain on days where a wedding or a festival would take place.